HERA-Team/hera_tape/doc/parallelify.20170128.feature.md

 in the initialization for the Dump class.
 I am changing that to a default init variable.
 I am making the current default the same as the current running dumps so that we don't accidentally disrupt the current code.

+  while writing the test code I decided that if we have a method for test data and variables, then we should use that as the default credentials.
+This protects production data by default but alos give us a working instance no matter what we have in the beginning.

 ## faq
   1. does Changer.tape_archive_md5 use a specific tape (e.g. /dev/nst0)?
   **if the tapes are already loaded, it is agnostic**